Fiesta time! Nachos are often the go-to meal when visiting a Mexican restaurant.

 Meat

-Adding extra protein will ensure you get the optimal protein amount for your gains.
+Adding extra protein will ensure you get the optimal amount for your gains.

-Lean ground beef, beef fajitas, or chicken are great options to have.
+Lean ground beef, beef fajitas, or chicken are great options.

 Fats

 Cheese is already a source of saturated fat.
-Try to balance it out by adding healthier fats to the mix like for example, avocado.
+Try to balance it out by adding healthier fats to the mix, like avocado.

 If you miss adding sour cream, because, let’s face it, who doesn’t, you can add plain Greek yogurt.
 It has the same consistency, and the best part is low in fat but high in protein.